GiulioRossetti/ndlib/docs/reference/models/opinion/QVoter.rst

 Example
 -------

-In the code below is shown an example of istantiation and execution of a Q-Voter model simultion on a random graph: we set the initial infected node set to the 10% of the overall population and the number **q** of influencing neighbors equals to 5.
+In the code below is shown an example of instantiation and execution of a Q-Voter model simulation on a random graph: we set the initial infected node set to the 10% of the overall population and the number **q** of influencing neighbors equals to 5.

 .. code-block:: python